 Professor Choudhry’s research addresses a broad variety of issues in comparative constitutional law and politics, including constitutional design as a tool to manage the transition from violent conflict to peaceful democratic politics; constitutional design in ethnically divided societies; federalism, decentralization and secession; semi-presidentialism; constitutional courts; official language policy, minority and group rights; bills of rights and proportionality; constitutional design in the context of transitions from authoritarian to democratic rule; constitution building; security sector oversight; and basic methodological questions in the study of comparative constitutional law.
 He has also written extensively on Canadian constitutional law.

 Professor Choudhry has published over ninety articles, book chapters, working papers and reports.
 His books include The Migration of Constitutional Ideas (Cambridge, 2006), Constitutional Design for Divided Societies: Integration or Accommodation?
 (Oxford, 2008), The Oxford Handbook of the Indian Constitution (Oxford, 2016) and Constitution Making (Edward Elgar, 2016).
-Choudhry is a member of the Executive Committee of the International Society of Public Law (ICONS), the International Advisory Council of the Institute for Integrated Transitions (IFIT), the Scientific Advisory Board of the International Journal of Constitutional Law (ICON), the Editorial Board of the Constitutional Court Review, and the Editorial Advisory Board for the Cambridge Studies in Constitutional Law, and is an Honorary Member of the Advisory Council of the Indian Constitutional Law Review.
+Choudhry is a member of the Executive Committee of the International Society of Public Law (ICONS), the International Advisory Council of the Institute for Integrated Transitions (IFIT), the Scientific Advisory Board of the International Journal of Constitutional Law (ICON), the Editorial Board of the Constitutional Court Review, the Editorial Advisory Board for the Cambridge Studies in Constitutional Law, and is an Honorary Member of the Advisory Council of the Indian Constitutional Law Review.